mahdipedro/mahdipedro.github.io/_pages/cv.md

   * Amirkabir University of Technology
   * Duties included: Desing and development of a greenhouse automation system.

-* Fall 2015: Research Assistant
+* November 2015 - April 2015: Technical Assistant
-  * Github University
+  * Washington State University
-  * Duties included: Merging pull requests
+  * Duties included: Design and development of SmartSock and analysis the collected data with the developed prototype.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Hassan Ghasemzadeh

 Skills
 ======